Nicholas Rossi prosecutor buys Scottish castle

 Following his arrest the man claimed to be an Irish orphan called Arthur Knight and insisted he was the victim of mistaken identity.

-However, last November a sheriff ruled he was Nicholas Rossi and the court will decide next month whether or not to send the 35 year old back to the United States to face charges
+However, last November a sheriff ruled he was Nicholas Rossi and the court will decide next month whether or not to send the 35-year-old back to the United States to face charges.

-David Leavitt, whose family insurance firm is worth hundreds of millions of dollars, has now stepped down as Utah County Attorney after losing an election last summer.
+Mr Leavitt, whose family insurance firm is worth hundreds of millions of dollars, has now stepped down as Utah County Attorney after losing an election last summer.

 He says he is "dumbfounded" to have featured in two of BBC Scotland's most read stories of 2022, adding "sometimes life is stranger than fiction."